Wildlife Tour to the Roof of the World. Tibetan Gazelle, Kiang, Tibetan Wolf, Pallas's Cat and Red Panda with Greentours

 For much of this tour you will be staying in comfortable hotels with en suite showers/WCs, with just 4 nights in rather more basic inns or simple hotels.
 Here rooms will have wash basins and hot water supplied in buckets, but toilets are not en suite.
 On both extensions we’ll stay in 4-star hotels with excellent en suite rooms right in the middle of the national parks.

-UK return flights are from London Heathrow or Manchester*, to Xining, via Chengdu.
+UK return flights are from London Heathrow, to Xining, via Beijing or Chengdu.
 Other indirect routes from regional UK Airports* are available.

 *These routes may incur a supplement.